Women who have had depression previously are more likely to develop postpartum depression.

 Treatment of Postpartum Depression

 If women feel sad, support from family members and friends is usually all that is needed.
 But if depression is diagnosed, professional help is also needed.
-Typically, a combination of psychotherapy and antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more is recommended.
+Typically, a combination of psychotherapy and antidepressants Medications for Treatment of Depression Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more is recommended.

 Women who have postpartum psychosis may need to be hospitalized, preferably in a supervised unit that allows the baby to remain with them.
 They may need antipsychotic drugs Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
 A number... read more as well as antidepressants.

-Women who are breastfeeding should consult with their doctor before taking any of these drugs to determine whether they can continue to breastfeed (see Taking Drugs While Breastfeeding Drug Use During Breastfeeding When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding.
-The answer depends on the following: How much of the drug passes into the milk Whether... read more ).
+Women who are breastfeeding should consult with their doctor before taking any of these drugs to determine whether they can continue to breastfeed (see Taking Drugs While Breastfeeding Medication and Substance Use During Breastfeeding When women who are breastfeeding have to take a medication, they wonder whether they should stop breastfeeding.
+The answer depends on the following: How much of the medication passes into the... read more ).
 Many of these drugs (such as sertraline and paroxetine) allow women to continue breastfeeding.